rauc/rauc/docs/reference.rst

   Allows to specify custom mount options that will be passed to the slot's ``mount`` call as ``-o`` argument value.

+.. _casync-seed-device:

+``casync-seed-device=</path/to/dev>``
+  Block device that casync should use as a seed device when performing a blob update, instead of ``device``.
+This can be useful if ``device`` is not eligible as a seed, e.g. when it is a UBI character device.
+In this case an equivalent ``/dev/ubiblock`` device could be used as a seed.
+Note that RAUC will not create this device, the target needs to ensure that it exists during the update (e.g. set up the ubiblock mapping with a systemd service).

 .. _ref-logger-sections:

 ``[log.<logger>]`` Sections